wte4j/wte4j/README.md

 Wte4j is a Spring component that generates Open XML documents from a template.
 As a template one can use .docx or .dotx files with content-controls used by Microsoft Word as placeholders for the dynamic content.

+wte4j is using docx4j and apache poi to parse and build word documents.

 ## What do you get?
 Wte4j consists of five modules: